adityasaky/tuf-taps/tap19.md

 files.
 However, emerging applications and ecosystems that defy this assumption can still greatly benefit from TUF's security properties.

-Content addressed systems are those in which objects are addressed and accessed by hashes of their content rather than by reference, such as their location.
-A common paradigm used to achieve content addressability is to represent objects via a Merkle Tree or Directed Acyclic Graph (DAG).
-A Merkle Tree is a hash-based data structure where the leaf nodes are identified by the hash of their data and non-leaf nodes are identified by the hash of their child nodes.
-A Merkle DAG is similar, except non-leaf nodes can be associated with some data instead of just the leaf nodes.
-Also, an instance of a Merkle DAG does not need to be balanced and each node can have several parents.
-Essentially, Merkle DAGs offer more freedom than typical Merkle Trees.

-Both data structures are used in various applications today.
-Perhaps the most ubiquitous is Git.
-They are also used in other ecosystems like the Interplanetary File System (IPFS).
-In IPFS, files are addressed and accessed by the hashes of their content rather than by reference, using their location.
-Any file can exist at some specified location, but much stronger claims can be made about a file identified by its hash.

-These two systems are the driving use cases of this TAP and therefore the specification uses Merkle DAG semantics to describe its changes.
-Further, from the perspective of this TAP, there are no differences to how objects of these data structures are handled.
-As a result, the terms "tree" and "DAG" are used interchangeably throughout this document to refer to an instance of a Merkle Tree or DAG.
-Additionally, "Merkle object" refers to a node in a Merkle Tree or DAG.
+Content addressed systems are those in which objects are addressed or identified by a function of their contents.
+Typically, each artifact is addressed using a cryptographic hash of its contents.
+Due to this characteristic, these systems typically enforce the verification of artifact integrity intrinsically.
+Some examples of content addressed systems are Git and the Interplanetary File System (IPFS).
+In Git, if some object with a particular content address is overwritten in the Git object store, any operations that _use_ the corrupted object fail because of a hash mismatch.
+IPFS provides interfaces to store artifacts at which point their hashes are calculated.
+These hashes can then be used to fetch the corresponding artifacts from IPFS.
+Similar to Git, a corruption of an object in the store results in failures when attempting to use that artifact.

 ## Use Case 1: Open Law Library's The Archive Framework